-Since 1999 Storylines has produced an annual list of outstanding books for children and young people published in New Zealand by New Zealand authors and illustrators during the previous calendar year.
+Since 1999 Storylines has produced an annual list of outstanding books for children and young people published by New Zealand authors and illustrators during the previous calendar year.

-This annual list of Notable Books ensures that children, parents/grandparents, teachers, librarians and the public are all made aware of the large range of high quality New Zealand books being published.
+This annual lists of Storylines Notable Books ensures that children, whanau, teachers, librarians and the public are all made aware of the large range of high quality New Zealand books being published.

-Storylines Notable Books are selected by five expert panels drawn from the Storylines community.
-The panels include children’s and YA librarians, authors, illustrators, teachers and academics; several members have served as judges for the previous AIM, New Zealand Post and LIANZA Book Awards.
+Storylines Notable Books are selected by expert panels in each category.
+These panels include children’s and YA librarians, authors, illustrators, teachers, academics and whanau; several members have served as judges for the previous New Zealand Book Trust, AIM, New Zealand Post and LIANZA Book Awards.

-Please read the conditions of entry (below) and then complete an entry form for each submission.
+Please read the eligibility criteria below and complete an entry form for each submission.

-Entries are open to books written in English or te reo Māori on first publication in print or as e-books in New Zealand.
-The 2019 Awards are open to books published between 1 January 2018 and 31 December 2018.
+- Entries are open to books written in English or te reo Māori on first publication in New Zealand in print or as an e-book.

 - Printed books originally written in English or te reo Māori (from mainstream/independent publishers or self-published) must have a print run of no fewer than 500 copies and be available to the public for sale through normal retail outlets and/or online.
 E-books should be widely available online at the time of submission.

-- For the Te Reo Māori awards, both trade books and books published primarily as school readers (with evident literary quality) are eligible.
+- For the Storylines Te Reo Māori Notable Book awards only, both trade books and books published primarily as school readers

-Reprints and re-issues of previously published works are not eligible.
+- Reprints and re-issues of previously published works

-Books by deceased authors or illustrators are not eligible for entry unless the death occurred after the book has been submitted.
+- Books by deceased authors or illustrators, unless the death occurred after the book has been submitted

 The Storylines Notable Books judging panels reserve the right to invite submissions.
 No correspondence regarding the Awards will be entered into.